Why the Best Executives Sometimes Fail to Make the Best Decisions

 Unfortunately, the appeal of such an approach often leads to a long and costly analysis which, as best, produces “answers” that are misunderstood and give little insights.
 The Top-Down approach to problem solving is designed to give the necessary understanding of the trade-offs and impacts involved in the decision.
 Learn More

-Top-Down approach to problem solving is discuss in the article above.
+The Top-Down approach to problem solving is discussed in the article above.
 This approach is designed to give the necessary understanding of the trade-offs and impacts involved with a decision.
 Top-Down analysis takes the decision maker out of a passive role and places him in a position to apply his judgement and expertise to the decision.
 Often, a Top-Down analysis requires the analyst to develop a computer model to help examine options.
-In this article, Top-Down modeling will be discussed and compared with the traditional bottoms-up” approach to developing and using models and simulations.
-Learn More
+In this article, Top-Down modeling will be discussed and compared with the traditional “bottoms-up” approach to developing and using models and simulations.

 Executives, analysts, economists, and accountants employ a number of criteria to determine the relative attractiveness of capital investments.
-Unfortunately, some of these criteria give erroneous results and may lead to poor inviestment decisions.
+Unfortunately, some of these criteria give erroneous results and may lead to poor investment decisions.
 The following discusses several alternative investment criteria, illustrates when they can (and cannot) be used, and demonstrates that Net Present Value is the only safe criteria for correct results in all cases.
-Learn More

 One of the primary functions of military force planning and programming in peacetime is to provide the military capabilities needed to underwrite future military strategies.